melicard/Double-Click-To-Go/README.md

 Double-Click-To-Go
 ============

-Double-click on a <a> tag to follow the link.
+doubleClickToGo.js is a tiny yet useful jQuery plugin that makes a link open on double click instead of single click.
+Useful for multi-level navigation where the user needs to toggle submenus with single click.
 Built as jQuery Plugin.

 Dependencies
 ============